akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Computers/a.Mentors/CodingwithMosh/Docker/Docker for Beginners.md

 and finally we can run it:
 `docker run hello-docker`

-# Section 2/3 : Linux
+# Section 2/3 : Linux command line
-#linux

 ## Knowing the Linux Basics
-- a lot of docker builds upon the basics of linux
+- a lot of docker builds upon the basics of Linux
 - lets get a ubuntu container
 	- `docker run ubuntu` // if not found locally, it'll download it and then run it
 - but it doesn't run, it stops prematurely